hellerve/blog/posts/References_&_Values.md

-A few days ago one of my friends from Recurse Center asked me to review references—i.e. pointers—in Go with him.
+A few days ago one of my friends from Recurse Center, [David Shaked](https://github.com/ds2643), asked me to review references—i.e. pointers—in Go with him.
 Primarily a Clojure developer, he had a bit of trouble to get a feeling when to use references and when to use values.
 After talking about that for about an hour he seemed to have a much better intuition about what to use when.
 This, however, is not what I want to talk about today.

 What I want to talk about is an intuition about the operators involved in working with pointers and what they mean on a type-level.
 They happen to be